kivymd/KivyMD/README.md

 API Breaking changes:
 =====================

+* All classes with the `Behavior` prefix are now placed in the `kivymd/behaviors` directory
 * All uix modules moved to kivymd.uix module.
 * All widgets that usually used in kv-lang are automatically added to Factory.
 You don't need to #:import them.
 Remove all your imports.